 Forward-looking evidence usually refers to recent estimates of the expected market return implied by dividend discount models, professional forecasts and/or surveys of market practitioners.
 Dividend discount models can be applied to current market prices to infer the investors' required rates of return, but these estimates are heavily influenced by the choice of input assumptions, such as the expected long-run growth rate of dividends, which are difficult to verify.
-Estimates from surveys are likely to be subjective, volatile and reflect how the survey questions are framed.
+Estimates from surveys are liable to be subjective, volatile and reflect how the survey questions are framed.

-The CMA did not place significant weight on forward-looking approaches in its PR19 redetermination, due to estimates lying within a wide range and being to a large extent driven by assumptions which are difficult to verify.
-However, for its RIIO-2 appeals, the CMA panel recognised the value of such approaches as cross-checks in providing some insight into market expectations of returns in the relatively near term, and argued that they supported the hypothesis that investors expected returns lower than they have been, historically.38
+The CMA did not place significant weight on forward-looking approaches in its PR19 redetermination, due to estimates lying within a wide range and being to a large extent driven by assumptions which were difficult to verify.
+However, for its RIIO-2 appeals, the CMA panel recognised the value of such approaches as cross-checks in providing some insight into market expectations of returns in the relatively near term, and argued that they supported the hypothesis that investors expected returns lower than they have been, historically.50

-TMR/ERP - Proposed future approach
+TMR/ERP: guidance

-There is significant alignment amongst regulators in the overall approach to the TMR/ERP, namely that in recent determinations UK regulators assume greater stability in the TMR and therefore estimate it directly.
+There is significant alignment amongst regulators in the overall approach to the TMR/ERP, namely that in recent determinations UK regulators assume greater stability in the TMR and therefore estimate it directly from historical equity returns data.
 In the interests of maintaining consistency across sectors and also across time, continuing with this approach remains preferable.
 This approach does not imply that regulators should simply pick the same fixed value for the TMR in each decision for all time, but that the TMR would be relatively less variable than the underlying RFR.
 This would support greater stability in the cost of equity allowances over time.
-This policy choice seems appropriate in the wider context of the aspiration for greater predictability and transparency in the regulators' methodologies for estimating the allowed rate of return.
+This policy choice seems appropriate in the wider context of the aspiration for greater predictability and transparency in the regulators' methodologies for estimating the allowed rate of return, and one that is fair to investors and customers over time.

-However, it is important to recognise that depending on the macroeconomic environment, a largely 'through-thecycle' approach could either overstate or understate returns required by investors in a specific price determination.
-In the low interest rate environment which has persisted following the 2008 Financial Crisis, such an approach could overestimate returns.
-This is because there is empirical evidence of a positive relationship between real interest rates and real returns on equity, for example, as shown in the DMS Yearbook.39
+However, it is important to recognise that depending on the macroeconomic environment, this largely 'through-thecycle' approach could either overstate or understate returns required by investors in a specific price determination.
+In the low interest rate environment following the 2008 Financial Crisis, such an approach likely overestimated the TMR